ropensci/rnoaa/README.md

 ## netcdf data

 Functions to work with buoy data use netcdf files.
 You'll need the `ncdf` package for those functions, and those only. `ncdf` is in Suggests in this package, meaning you only need `ncdf` if you are using the buoy functions.
 You'll get an informative error telling you to install `ncdf` if you don't have it and you try to use the buoy functions.
+Installation of `ncdf` should be straightforward on Mac and Windows, but on Linux you may have issues.
+See http://cran.r-project.org/web/packages/ncdf/INSTALL

 ## NOAA NCDC Datasets